KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 ## Description of the 2016 Experiment Change in Mass Results

+In the 2016 experiment there was a significant negative effect of total abundance on the estimated change in the mass of an individual crayfish (p = 0.0130).
+The regression shows that there is a loss of 0.4095 g of mass change for each crayfish added to total abundance.
+The non-significant interaction (p = 0.4059) indicates that the effect of total abundance on the estimated change in mass of an individual crayfish was the same for both the invasive and native crayfish.

+The mean (+/- 1 SD) estimated change in mass of an individual invasive crayfish was
 #### Survival
 #### The effect of total crayfish abundance at the beginning of the exp on survival